Shinnecock Indian Nation: History

 Native American populations on Long Island declined dramatically after European colonization due mostly to vulnerability to the new infectious diseases carried by colonists, to which they had no immunity.
 In 1658 a smallpox epidemic caused the deaths of nearly two-thirds of the Indians on the island.
 In addition, their communities were disrupted by land encroachment by Dutch and later English colonists; they had to shift from hunting and fishing to horticulture.
 By 1741, estimates are that only 400 Native Americans in total survived.

 In 1641, English colonists signed a lease with the Shinnecock Indians.
 In 1703, this was ratified to include more land for English colonists.
 In 1792, the state of New York passed a law reorganizing the Shinnecock Indian Tribe as a trusteeship.
 The law also established annual elections for three tribal trustees, which have continued from 1792 to the present.
 The Shinnecock, Montauk and Unkechaug developed tribal systems to deal with external forces; the Shinnecock depended on their trustees to manage some relations with local farmers in the 18th century, and with other jurisdictions in contemporary times.
 For more than two centuries, the trustees have managed the tribe's land and resources.
 In the fall of 2010, the Shinnecock gained federal recognition.

 After the American Revolutionary War, a number of Shinnecock left Long Island to join the Brothertown Indians in western New York, where the Oneida people gave them some land on their reservation.
 (By the mid-19th century the Shinnecock and Brothertown migrated to Wisconsin, pushed out of New York.)
 On Long Island, some Shinnecock intermarried with local colonists and enslaved Africans, who worked on farms and as craftsmen.
 They often reared their children as Shinnecock, maintaining their identity and culture.

 The Shinnecock were at home on the water, long being fishermen and sailors around the island.
 Through the 19th century, Shinnecock men worked as fishermen and sailors on the whaling ships based at Sag Harbor and other local ports.
 It was said that not a ship left Eastern Long Island without at least 1 Shinnecock male on board.
 In December 1876, ten Shinnecock men died while trying to save a ship stranded off East Hampton.
 The tribe is famous in local lore for such heroic efforts.
 At the start of the 20th century, the Shinnecock were described as "daring seamen," and "furnishin[g] efficient recruits to the United States Life Saving Service" (Coast Guard).

 Modern history

 In 1994, women gained the right to vote on tribal issues.
 The 1972 tribal leadership restructuring did not include this.

+Due to a history of intermarriage between Black and Shinnecock people, many citizens of the Shinnecock Indian Nation have African ancestry.